 • Psychosomatic Symptoms: Physical symptoms with no clear medical cause, often related to stress or emotions.

 It’s important to note that these indicators can vary widely among medical professionals, and not everyone will exhibit the same signs.
 Additionally, these signs may be indicative of various mental health conditions, stressors, or life events.
-Professional assessment and support from mental health professionals are crucial for accurate diagnosis and effective intervention.
+Professional assessment as well as support from mental health professionals are crucial not only for accurate diagnosis but also for effective intervention.

 If you or someone you know is experiencing mental health challenges, seeking help from a healthcare professional, therapist, or counselor is recommended.
 They can provide appropriate guidance and support tailored to the specific needs of the medical professional.